 Contrasting Cable One (CABO) and Its Competitors

-Cable One (NYSE: CABO) is one of 32 publicly-traded companies in the “Cable & other pay television services” industry, but how does it weigh in compared to its competitors?
-We will compare Cable One to similar businesses based on the strength of its risk, earnings, dividends, analyst recommendations, valuation, profitability and institutional ownership.
+Cable One (NYSE: CABO) is one of 32 publicly-traded companies in the “Cable & other pay television services” industry, but how does it weigh in compared to its rivals?
+We will compare Cable One to related businesses based on the strength of its dividends, earnings, profitability, valuation, analyst recommendations, risk and institutional ownership.

-This table compares Cable One and its competitors revenue, earnings per share (EPS) and valuation.
+This table compares Cable One and its rivals gross revenue, earnings per share and valuation.

 |